EricDriussi/website/content/en/posts/potter-kata.md

 ### TDD

 There's quite a few tests.
-Jest documentation suggests that if a test is failing, one should run it by itseld.
+Jest documentation suggests that if a test is failing, one should run it by itself.
 This is achieved by appending `.only` to the red test declaration.

 I just kept adding the tag to each test one by one, so that by the end of it, they were all running.